If you have one of many illnesses causing chronic pain, you are ‘painfully’ (forgive the pun) familiar with trying to not be in pain.

 If nothing else, staying hydrated is an important and healthy thing to do.

 Massage therapy often (always) uses some form of oil or lotion.

 If you have sensitivities to products, make sure to consider what is being used.
 It’s possible you can provide your own, but make sure to communicate this ahead of time so you don’t cut into your paid relaxation time!

 Something amazing I’ve discovered is doctors can prescribe massage therapy and your insurance may help pay for it.

 Since money is always a factor, this may be the path you chose.

-However, I used a wonderful gift certificate to my favorite spa (thanks to a mom and dad who know me well!)
+However, I used a wonderful gift certificate for my favorite spa (thanks to a mom and dad who know me well!)

-I have had almost 100% success with this spa and their therapists.
+I have had almost 100% success with this spa and its therapists.
 The only failures (2 times) were my fault.
 Both times I should have spoken up but chose not to because…well…I’m human.

 I also love that my spa can schedule online.
 Takes a lot of pressure off, thanks to that pesky social anxiety I never had before fibromyalgia.

 So, I set the appointment for 2 days in advance.
 I knew I wasn’t currently flaring and needed some serious de-stressing.